Written walk-through guide - coming alongside this Youtube Tutorial:

 In this part we're taking out most of the elements, leaving just the Pad and the Arp.
 Then we're bringing back the Crash, 16th Hihats, Dynamics Hat and the White Noise, while increasing the Cutoffs of the Operator Pad and Arp Filters.

-Main Part 2
+Arrangement Parts - Main Part 2

 We're bringing back all the drum elements with the White Noise and the Operator Pad.
 The Operator Pad has a higher Cutoff frequency here - it sounds pretty loud in this part.
 I've also created another Operator Arp here - it's the same Operator Arp as the first one, but has a 1/12 ratio instead of 1/16 - it just adds some variation.

-e're starting to take out our elements, starting with the PreSnare, Dynamics Hat and the Open Off hat.
+We're starting to take out our elements, starting with the PreSnare, Dynamics Hat and the Open Off hat.
 To add variation I added back the first Arp and the Percussion sounds.
 The Pad has also some interesting Filter Frequency automation here - going down, and at the end of the bar back up.

 This section varies slightly from Outro 1 - I'm taking out the Snare and bringing in some White Noise.
 There's also a Falling Lead sound at the end of these 8 bars.